On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Introduction

-In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=*] \item We identify top-$K$ selection as a critical performance bottleneck in on-device AI applications and systematically analyze why existing optimizations fail for this workload. \item We reveal two underexploited opportunities: sequence-level sparsity and I/O-computation overlap, and demonstrate the unique challenges of leveraging them for top-$K$ selection workloads. \item We design and implement {\sys}, a training-free system that introduces progressive cluster pruning and chunked execution for practical cross-encoder deployment on edge devices. \item Extensive experiments demonstrate that {\sys} achieves up to 89.0\% latency reduction and 94.9\% memory reduction while maintaining precision across diverse benchmarks and device configurations. \end{itemize}
+In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=*] \item We identify top-$K$ selection as a critical performance bottleneck in on-device AI applications and systematically analyze why existing optimizations fail for this workload. \item We reveal two underexploited opportunities: sequence-level sparsity and I/O-computation overlap, and demonstrate the unique challenges of leveraging them for top-$K$ selection workloads. \item We design and implement {\sys}, a training-free system with progressive cluster pruning, overlapped layer streaming, chunked execution, and embedding table caching for practical cross-encoder deployment on edge devices. \item Extensive experiments demonstrate that {\sys} achieves up to 89.2\% latency reduction and 91.3\% memory reduction while maintaining precision across diverse benchmarks and device configurations. \end{itemize}